NERSC/buildtest-nersc/CONTRIBUTING.md

 ``devel`` branch which may lead to conflicts, this is a result of merging incoming PRs that may cause upstream `HEAD` to change over time which can cause merge conflicts.
 This may be confusing at first, but don't worry we are here to help.
-For more details about merge conflicts click `here <https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-merge-conflicts>`_.
+For more details about merge conflicts click [here](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-merge-conflicts).

 Syncing your feature branch with devel is out of scope for this documentation, however you can use the steps below as a *guide* when you run into this issue.